-Usually this pruritus (medical term for itching) is caused by skin conditions or allergies and not liver disease, as we can find in a recent study.
+Usually this pruritus (medical term for itching) is caused by skin conditions or allergies and not liver disease, as we can see in this article, among many.

 But if you already have a fatty liver, you should know that some of the people with this condition indeed experience itching.
 For some, skin rashes are present as well.

-While itching is usually more common with more serious and advanced liver diseases, even a grade one fatty liver, which is the easiest to reverse, could cause it.
+While itching is usually more common with more serious and advanced liver diseases, even a grade one fatty liver, which is the easiest to reverse, could cause it in some people.
+So it doesn’t necessarily mean that your fatty liver is advanced, or getting worse.

-This is why it is extremely important to get properly diagnosed by a hepatologist, ideally via ultrasound and/or MRI.
+This is why it is extremely important to get properly diagnosed by a hepatologist, ideally via ultrasound and/or MRI: to know exactly the grade of your fatty liver and to get proper advice to reverse it.

 What causes itching with fatty liver?